Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 “I just want to say, Larry, you did nothing to defeat her.”

-Mary Fisher Follmer
+Mary Fisher-Follmer

 (on behalf of her two daughters, Katherine Payne and Maureen Payne)